 - unusual or severe muscle weakness (especially in a body area that was not injected with the medication);

 - loss of bladder control;

-- crusting or drainage from your eyes;
+- eyelid swelling, crusting or drainage from your eyes, problems with vision.

-Less serious side effects may include:
+Common side effects may include:

-- increased sweating in areas other than the underarms;
+- increased sweating in areas other than the underarms; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.